uwalakab/registry-keys/chrome-pdf-default-reader-using-msedge-pdf-icon/README.md

 Of course your choice of icon file is governed by the file path on [this line in the registry file.](HKCR-HKLM-for-ChromePDF.reg#L17)

 In this example, the icon number 13 embedded in the `msedge.exe` file is being used.

+(NOTE: The icon index changed from 13 to 11 in the msedge.exe file.
+Registry key has been updated to reflect this)